OmarTahoun/Snake/README.md

 # Snake
-The snake game in browser
+### A snake game in the browser made using JavaScript